 A good speed for a 14-year-old in a 60-yard dash is between eight and nine seconds.
 However, those who are in training for baseball can reach speeds below eight seconds.

-For comparison, most Major League Baseball players run a 60-yard-dash in under seven seconds.
-In fact, some of the fastest players in baseball run a 60-yard-dash in around 6.5 seconds.
+For comparison, most Major League Baseball players run a 60-yard dash in under seven seconds.
+In fact, some of the fastest players in baseball run a 60-yard dash in around 6.5 seconds.

-How to Improve Your 60 Yard Dash Time in Baseball
+How to Improve Your 60-Yard Dash Time in Baseball

 The First 15 Yards of the 60 Yard Dash are Important

-According to the experts, quickness is the most important part of a faster 60-yard dash.
+Quickness is the most important part of a faster 60-yard dash.

 The first 15 yards is a linear sprint, and you should have a forward lean to gain momentum and overcome the forces of gravity.
 And you should keep your body angled forward during the entire dash – not just at the start.